-When playing the guitar, your right and your left hand should be synchronized together.
-In order to be able to do that fluently, you need to train your right hand and your left hand separately as well as together.
+When playing the guitar, your right and left hands should be in sync.
+To be able to do so fluently, you must train your right and left hands separately as well as together.

 The exercises in this lesson will help you build guitar finger calluses, as does every exercise where your left-hand fingers are being used.